12 Countries Shattered By The World’s Worst Natural Disasters

 12. Turkey (Türkiye)

 Straddling the boundary between the Eurasian and Arabian tectonic plates, Türkiye is highly seismically active and prone to earthquakes.
-The 1999 İzmit earthquake and the 2011 Van earthquake were particularly destructive, causing significant loss of life and infrastructure damage.
+The 1999 İzmit and 2011 Van earthquakes were particularly destructive, causing significant loss of life and infrastructure damage.
 Türkiye also faces risks from floods, landslides, and wildfires.

 17 Most Devastating Tornadoes In History